 The Scottsville Mobile Food Pantry

 A mobile pantry from the Blue Ridge Area Food Bank visits Scottsville once a month.
 When the truck arrives, volunteers step in to unload the food, package it into grocery bags, and distribute it to people in need of emergency food assistance.
 Many of the volunteers come from local churches, including Scottsville Presbyterian.

 Meals on Wheels

-Meals on Wheels provides hot meals to homebound residents of Albemarle County.
-The meal is the only hot meal many recipients receive during the day.
-Our members serve as volunteer delivery drivers, and we are responsible for organizing the multi-church, annual community Fish Fry that raised over $10,000 for Meals on Wheels in 2015.
-We have also donated Blizzard Bags of non-perishable groceries that ensure meal recipients have something to eat when bad weather prevents delivery of a hot meal.
+Meals on Wheels provides meals to homebound residents of Albemarle County. .
+Our members serve as volunteer delivery drivers, and we are responsible for organizing the multi-church, annual community Fish Fry that generally raises over $10,000 for Meals on Wheels .

 The Boys and Girls Club of Scottsville

 A committee of citizens worked tirelessly to establish a Boys and Girls Club in Scottsville for several years, and members of Scottsville Presbyterian played leading roles in planning for this club and its fundraising.
 The surrounding community was overjoyed when the club opened in the old Scottsville school in June, 2014.